mgbmix/mgbmix/content/CARD TYPES/Plot Twist.md

 > Given that they are face-down and also in the [[Think Tank]] area, Plot Twists may be combined with the player’s [[Stowed Hand]], as long as proper costs and rules are observed when each card is played.

  - When a player reveals their Plot Twist card, initiate its effects and then send it to discard.
+## Plot Twist Main Effect = Sideline Agendas and Tactics

+Every Plot Twist card, upon activation will sideline all Agendas and Tactics in play for one (1) turn.

+Beyond this, Plot Twists have many other effects.
-### Unique Plot Twist Effects
+### Special Plot Twist Effects

-A few of the Plot Twist subtypes have special effects when you activate them:
+Each Plot Twist subtype has a special effect when you activate it:

 #### Paradigm Shifts = Boardwipe for [[Agenda|Agendas]] and Tactics

 - When any Plot Twist card of the [[Paradigm Shift]] subtype is activated, all [[Agenda|Agendas]] and [[Tactic|Tactics]] in play are sent to discard.
 This effect applies to all players.

-#### Bad News = All Players Discard
+#### Bad News = All Players Send Cards From Newsfeed to History

-- When any Plot Twist of the [[Bad News]] subtype is activated, each player must discard one card for their Hand if possible.
+- When any Plot Twist of the [[Bad News]] subtype is activated, each player puts the top three (3) cards of their newsfeed into their history.

+#### Boobie Trap = Target Player Discards One Card

+- When any Plot Twist of the [[Boobie Trap]] subtype is activated, target player discards one card from Hand (if possible).

+#### Sudden Death = Chance to Lose a Creature

+- When any Plot Twist of the [[Sudden Death]] subtype is activated, all players select an active Creature they control (if possible) and then roll a d6.
+Whichever player(s) rolled the lowest value must sacrifice their selected Creature.
+If all players rolled the same value, no creature is sacrificed.

 ### Plot Twist cards listed by Set and Subtype